 An Editor corrects the outputs of the Unbabel’s machine translations in order to make sure the final message has the same meaning as the original, can be easily understood and sounds natural.

-Trainee Editor You start on the platform as a Trainee.
+You start on the platform as a Trainee.
 Trainees have to do at least ten training tasks that will be evaluated.
-After the evaluation (and getting a positive rating) you can unlock access to Paid Tasks.
-If the rating of the evaluation is not enough, Editors will not become Paid Editors.
+After the evaluation (and getting a positive rating) you can unlock access to paid tasks.
+If the rating of the evaluation is not enough, Editors won't have access to paid tasks.

-Senior Editor Editors are handpicked by our team.
-Only the best Paid Editors - those with higher ratings and more experience on the platform, can become Senior Editors and work on Senior Reviews.
+Senior Editors are handpicked by our team.
+Only the best Editors - those with higher ratings and more experience on the platform, can become Senior Editors and work on Senior Reviews.

 Senior reviewers are by default native reviewers in the language pairs in which the target language is the native language you are registered at Unbabel.